-In 1926, a three-storey addition measuring 46 feet by 102 feet was designed by local architect Edward Parkinson and constructed by the Sutherland Construction Company at a cost of about $118,560.
-It added 75 more beds bringing the total to 125.
+In 1923, the hospital was taken over by the Sisters of St. Joseph from Toronto who converted it into a general hospital with a school of nursing.
+Three years later, a three-storey addition measuring 46 feet by 102 feet was designed by local architect Edward Parkinson and constructed by the Sutherland Construction Company at a cost of about $118,560.
+It had 75 beds, bringing the total to 125.

 Period